crguezl/gh-submodule-add/README.md

 ## Forked repositories

-In 2024 GitHub Classroom changed the way student repositories are created for assignments.
-Now they are created change lead to the introduction of the `-k  -fork` option.
+In 2024 GitHub Classroom changed the way student repositories are created for
+assignments: they are forked from the templates.
+Use the `-k  -fork` option to clone the students repositories

 Here follows an example.
 I f you use `-k only` only the forked repositories will be cloned: